gerrit-coder/test/coder/README.md

 - Flexible configuration via Terraform variables
 - Host networking for the workspace container so `127.0.0.1:3000` reaches the host Coder server
 - Direct agent startup with provided URL/token (no probing required in normal cases)
+- Automatic git repository cloning and cherry-pick support (see [Git Repository Cloning](#git-repository-cloning) below)

 **Terraform Variables:**
 - `coder_access_url` - Uses `CODER_ACCESS_URL` from environment
 - `gerrit_url` - Uses `GERRIT_URL` from environment

+### 4. Git Repository Cloning

+The `code-server.tf` template automatically clones Gerrit repositories and cherry-picks patchsets when workspaces are created from Gerrit changes.
+This feature uses rich parameters passed from the coder-workspace plugin.

+**How It Works:**
+1. When a workspace is created from a Gerrit change, the coder-workspace plugin passes rich parameters:
+   - `GERRIT_GIT_HTTP_URL` or `GERRIT_GIT_SSH_URL`: Git repository URL
+   - `GERRIT_CHANGE_REF`: Patchset ref (e.g., `refs/changes/45/12345/2`)
+   - `REPO`: Repository name (used as directory name)
+   - `GERRIT_CHANGE` and `GERRIT_PATCHSET`: Change and patchset numbers

+2. The startup script in `code-server.tf` automatically:
+   - Installs git if not already present
+   - Clones the repository using the provided git URL
+   - Fetches and cherry-picks the patchset
+   - Handles existing repositories gracefully
+   - Provides helpful error messages for conflicts

+**Features:**
+- ✅ Automatic git installation
+- ✅ Smart repository handling (clones new, updates existing)
+- ✅ Automatic cherry-pick of patchsets
+- ✅ Conflict detection and helpful error messages
+- ✅ Works with both HTTP and SSH git URLs

+**Repository Location:**
+- Default directory: `gerrit-repo` (or uses `REPO` rich parameter value)
+- Located in workspace home directory: `/home/coder/gerrit-repo`

+**Troubleshooting Git Operations:**
+- If cherry-pick fails due to conflicts, the repository will be in a cherry-pick state
+- Run `git status` in the repository directory to see conflict details
+- Resolve conflicts manually and run `git cherry-pick --continue`
+- For authentication issues with HTTP URLs, ensure credentials are configured (`.netrc` or git credential helper)
+- For SSH URLs, ensure SSH keys are configured in the workspace

 ### 5. Template Deployment